SANDAG/ABM/src/asim/configs/README_configs.md

 * Used MD `SOV_TR_M_TIME` skim in _annotate_persons_workplace.csv_ for time from home to work

 ---
+Auto Ownership
+* Commented out county specific ASCs in _auto_ownership.csv_

+---
+Free Parking
+* Commented out county specific ASCs in _free_parking.csv_ and _free_parking_annotate_persons_preprocessor.csv_
+  - The preprocessor only had one line in it to calculate the work county, so after commenting it out, it crashed because there were no longer any expressions.
+I commented out the call to the preprocessor in _free_parking.yaml_
+---

+---
 Tour mode choice
 * added coefficients to template that were missing: `cost_coef`,
 * changed expression to include the following coefficients and changed the actual coefficient to `coef_one`: `c_wacc`, `c_wegr`, `c_rel_inb`, `c_rel_oub`, `c_fwt`